aurelczarnacki/PotoDocsApp/README.md

 <img src="Screenshots/Screeenshot_login.png" height=385 width=211 align=right>

-🚛 **PotoDocs** is a transport order management system that allows users to store, manage, and process transport orders, generate invoices using an AI-based API, and handle document storage and user roles.
+🚛 **PotoDocs** is a transport order management system that allows users to store, manage, and process transport orders, generate new orders based on uploaded documents using an AI-based API, generate invoices and handle document storage and user roles.

 💡 The application is **fully responsive**, meaning it works seamlessly on both desktop and mobile devices.